#!/bin/bash case "$1" in start) ;; stop) PID=`ps -ax | grep '[D]AEMON' | awk '{print $1}'` ;; *) echo "Usage: $0 {start|stop}" exit 1 ;; esac exit 0

 find /proc/*/fd -xtype f -printf "%l\n" | grep -P '^/(?!dev|proc|sys)' | sort | uniq -c | sort -n

-In case the machine is hanging and Magic SysRq is enabled in the kernel (enabled by default), then issuing the following combination will reboot the machine more or less gracefully:
+Otherwise, in case physical access to the machine is granted, a keyboard is attached and Magic SysRq is enabled in the kernel (enabled by default), then issuing the following combination will reboot the machine more or less gracefully:

 Alt+PrtScrn+R+S+E+I+U+B